Let’s face it.

-You didn’t pick up your first cigarette (or pipe, or cigar, or whatever it is you smoke) with the intent to become a smoker for life.
+You don’t smoke because you want to, or because you decided to be a smoker.
+You didn’t pick up your first cigarette (or pipe, or cigar, or whatever it is you smoke) with the intent to become hooked on it for life.

 But moving from knowing that smoking is terrible for you to DOING something about it can be difficult.